astrolabsoftware/spark-fits/README.md

 -   A Scala library to manipulate FITS file.

 The user interface has been done to be the same as other built-in Spark data sources (CSV, JSON, Avro, Parquet, etc).
+Note that spark-fits follows Apache Spark Data Source V1 ([plan](https://github.com/astrolabsoftware/spark-fits/issues/50) to migrate to V2).
 See our [website](https://astrolabsoftware.github.io/spark-fits/) for more information.

 Currently available: